rverpillot/dmforth/README.md

 ## FORTH
-- DMFORTH use a modified version of zforth (https://github.com/zevv/zForth).
+- DMFORTH uses a modified version of zforth (https://github.com/zevv/zForth).
 This is not an ANS Forth.
-- DMFORTH use a heap memory block of 64 Ko to store words (32 Ko), PAD zone (16 Ko), data stack and return stack (16 Ko).
+- DMFORTH uses a heap memory block of 64 Ko to store words (32 Ko), PAD zone (16 Ko), data stack and return stack (16 Ko).
 - PAD zone stores temporary strings.
 When this memory is full, PAD pointer is reset.
 - `s" Hello"` can be written `"Hello"` .